The Garden (band): Musical style

 The band is known for their fast, punk-influenced two-piece bass and drum songs.
 At some point Wyatt has stated he switched from bass to guitar, but most people didn't notice because of his playing style and use of low notes.
 Their later music contains synth in addition to or instead of the guitar and drums.
-Both their music and image is characterized by "DIY principles, thrift store-cum-glam fashion style and a vast list of influences."
-The brothers classify their sound as "vada vada," a philosophy which Wyatt Shears describes as "an idea that represents pure creative expression, that disregards all previously made genres and ideals".
-The twins have described their influences from such diverse artists as: video game composer Manabu Namiki, rappers E-40 and Mykki Blanco, country singer Johnny Paycheck and punk rock bands Minutemen and Big Boys.
+Both their music and image is characterized by "DIY principles, thrift store-cum-glam fashion style and a vast list of influences".
+The brothers classify their sound as "Vada Vada", a philosophy which Wyatt Shears describes as "an idea that represents pure creative expression, that disregards all previously made genres and ideals".
+The twins have cited influence from artists such as video game composer Manabu Namiki, rappers E-40 and Mykki Blanco, country singer Johnny Paycheck, and punk rock bands Minutemen and Big Boys.